 Do They Have Active Social Media?

-They should also be very active on these accounts in sharing content that benefits its customers and replying to comments.
+They should also be very active on these accounts in sharing content that benefits their customers and replying to comments.

 Do They Have a Dedicated Mobile App?

-If the answer is no, then you should definitely look elsewhere.
+If the answer is no, then you should look elsewhere.

 Not having a dedicated app is a huge red flag.